MadodaNxumalo/TVMC-On-RTOS/README.md

 STATE EXPLORATION TRACE: In the cases when the output is Not Sched, this file stores the counter example trace.

 ## Disclaimer
-###### This project is an extension of [Madoda Nxumalo's](https://github.com/MadodaNxumalo) original project, called TVMC-On-RTOS.
+###### This project is an extension of [Madoda Nxumalo's](https://github.com/MadodaNxumalo) original project, called [TVMC-On-RTOS](https://github.com/MadodaNxumalo/TVMC-On-RTOS).
 This repository was created as part of a research effort to extend the tool's capabilities by including preemption and recurring tasks.
-This readme was also changed - to view the original repository, click [here](https://github.com/MadodaNxumalo/TVMC-On-RTOS).